iyashjayesh/Bhagavad-Gita/setting the scene.md

 # Setting the scene

 - Bhagavad Gita originally appeared as a part of the epic Mahabharata.
 It is a conversation between Lord Krishna and Arjuna, a warrior prince.
 It is a dialogue between a human and God.
 It is a dialogue between a human and a human.
 - The Mahabharata tells of events leading up to the present age of Kali Yuga, the age of quarrel and hypocrisy.
 It is a story of the struggle between two groups of cousins, the Pandavas and the Kauravas, for the throne of Hastinapura.
-The Pandavas were the sons of Pandu, and the Kauravas were the sons of Dhritarashtra.
-The Pandavas were exiled for 13 years, and during this time, they were taught the Bhagavad Gita by Lord Krishna.
 - It a great fratrical conflict between the two groups of cousins.
 The Kauravas were the (100)sons of Dhritarashtra, and the Pandavas were the sons of Pandu.
 - Dhritharashtra wife Gandhari was cursed to have 100 sons.
 - Dhritarashtra and Pandu were brothers born in Kuru dynasty, and they were the sons of King Vichitravirya and King Shantanu respectively.